Around the Wards in Achy Days

 Yoritane Chiba was a prominent figure in Japanese history and played a significant role in the political and military affairs of the time.
 The Battle of Sekigahara, in which he played a leading role, was a decisive battle fought in 1600 that marked the end of the Sengoku period and the beginning of the Edo period in Japan.
 After the battle, he returned to Tokyo where he built this castle to be his home.

-As I walk through the Akatsuka Castle Ruins, the empty space awash with fallen leaves, I can’t help but feel a sense of melancholy at the thought of Yoritane Chiba’s former greatness, now reduced to nothing but ruins.
+As I walk through the Akatsuka Castle Ruins, the empty space awash with fallen leaves, I sense a feeling of melancholy at the thought of Yoritane Chiba’s former greatness, now reduced to nothing but ruins.
 The castle was dismantled in the late 19th century, and once an important centre of power and cultural significance, now all its former grandeur is lost to the passage of time.

 I continue my search for the Great Buddha, envisioning it to be a towering presence in the sky.
 As I look around, my eyes are drawn to a yellow sign in the distance, reminding me that this is a place for all to enjoy, free from harm, and to not go around shooting anyone.